felegy/dotfiles/README.md

-## Energisveing and security settings
+## Energy saveing and security settings

 ```bash
 $ sudo pmset -a destroyfvkeyonstandby 1